TEAMMATES/teammates-ops/platform-guide.md

 1. Modify configuration files.
    * `src/main/resources/build.properties`<br>
      Edit the file as instructed in its comments.
-In particular, modify the app ID field to match the ID of your own project.
+In particular, modify the app ID field to match the ID of your own project and the OAuth 2.0 client ID used for authentication.
    * `src/main/webapp/WEB-INF/appengine-web.xml`<br>
      Modify if necessary, e.g. to change App Engine instance type and/or to set static resources cache expiration time.